 Episode one is rough.
 Now I don’t think it’s HORRIBLE, but it is exceedingly mediocre and occasionally bordering on cringey.
 From their overuse of their new internet-y YouTube-esque schtick, trying to be trendy and current, to jokes that just fall flat, episode one is kind of a jumbled mess of ideas that don’t really mesh well together, and only occasionally got more than a slight chuckle out of me.
 But I think that has a lot to do with how the show was first envisioned.

-When Muppets Now! was first announced, it was billed a short-form, unscripted series, featuring guest stars and…not much else.
-There was almost nothing known about this show for the longest time, but everything I’d heard made me think they were going to try to re-create their YouTube successes, but on Disney+.
+When Muppets Now was first announced, it was billed as a short-form, unscripted series, featuring guest stars and…not much else.
+There was almost nothing known about this show for the longest time, but everything I’d heard made me think they were going to try to re-create their YouTube successes but on Disney+.